-The contact angle($\phi$) for each base pair of c1 sequence calculated using oxDNA2 with NP draws the spatiotemporal distribution in Fig. 4A.
-Successful wrapping process of NP using 147 base pair strand as shown in the inset of Fig. 4A.
-The clear pattern shows the repetition from 0 to 360 degrees for each 10.3 turn in Fig. 4 B along the strand during superhelix formation.
-The purple strand under deformation-free conditions changes its color along the strand as the curvature propagates around the NP in a yellow shade.
-All spatiotemporal distributions of three rotational variables and three translational variables along the strand during the wrapping formation of each strand are included in the supplementary data.
-The angle is measured when the strand is near the NP in 6 nm of radius from the center of mass of the NP.
-The patterns shown in the spatiotemporal distributions of all 3DNA variables are identical with the result of derivation of Eq.(\ref{eq:eq4})$\sim$Eq.(\ref{eq:eq6}), which is dependent on the contact angle($\phi$).
+The contact angle($\phi$) for each base pair of the c1 strand is calculated using oxDNA2 with NP, and it draws the spatiotemporal distribution in Fig. 3A.
+The clear pattern of $\phi$ shows the repetition from 0 to 360 degrees for each 10.3 turns in Fig. 3A along the strand during superhelix formation.
+The contact angle $\phi$ is measured only when the strand is within 6 nm from the center of the core structure.
+Subsequently, in Fig. 3B, the curvature of each primary rotational variable is shown during the wrapping process from 2.7 ns to 3.0 ns.
+The spatiotemporal distributions of tilt($\tau$), twist($\omega$) and roll($\rho$) draw the identical pattern with the result of the derivation of Eq.(\ref{eq:eq4})$\sim$Eq.(\ref{eq:eq6}), which are the functions of the contact angle($\phi$).
+Note that the twist($\omega$) and roll($\rho$) share the same phase in the distribution, unlike tilt($\tau$).
+The animated GIF in Supporting Video SV1 provides the wrapping process of the c1 strand, which is shown in the inset of Fig. 3A.
+The remaining spatiotemporal distributions of the three rotational and three translational variables across all five strands during wrapping formation are included in the Supporting Information.

-Additionally, the new thermostat\cite{Koh2021} in oxDNA2 allows expansion of the scope of CG simulation with various conformations such as inch-worm translocation of the core structure\cite{Brandani2018} and the simultaneous wrapping conformation of two NPs.
-Animated GIFs are included in the supplementary videos, and the persistence length is measured with the new thermostat compared to the Langevin thermostat in the supplementary material.